 Peter works with business leaders in a variety of ways that bring out their underlying strengths, clarify their goals, transform their relationships and develop their understanding and ability to operate in more senior roles.
-Peter also works with management teams, facilitating strategic choice, leadership development and teamwork.
-A Henley Business School qualified executive coach and mentor since 2008, Peter has worked with dozens of leaders and leadership teams across Europe.
-As well as Peter’s huge breadth of business experience, he also brings insights from psychology, neuroscience, Eastern philosophy and martial arts.
+Peter also works with management teams, clarifying purpose, building teamwork, strategic choice and leadership development.
+A Henley Business School qualified executive coach and mentor, he has more recently qualified at Oxford Brookes as a coaching supervisor.
+As well as Peter’s huge breadth of business experience, he brings insights from psychology, neuroscience, Eastern philosophy and martial arts.

 A Cambridge graduate, Peter spent 14 years with the Mars Group including 3 years working in the USA.
-He was an Executive Director for Superdrug Stores plc and then B&Q plc.
-Peter took his first MD role at ICL in 1996 when he turned round ICL Sorbus UK.
-From 1999-2002, he ran the £675M Operational Services business turning it from loss to profit and adding 8 margin points to the bottom line.
-In 2002, he led a major change programme which restructured the whole of ICL around a new and much simpler business model that led to improved customer satisfaction, margin and cash generation.
+He was an Executive Director for Superdrug Stores plc and for B&Q plc.
+Peter took his first MD role at ICL in 1996 and led a series of turnarounds which culminated in leading a major change programme that restructured the whole of ICL around a new and much simpler business model and led to improved customer satisfaction, margin and cash generation.
 This business became Fujitsu Services.
-Peter became responsible for over 11,000 people and a wide range of company assets across 15 countries, driving a productivity improvement of 25% in two years.
+Peter became responsible for over 11,000 people and a wide range of company assets across 15 countries.
 He negotiated and sold very large services contracts and led some of the largest and most difficult public sector programmes.

-Peter is married with 3 grown sons, is an active jazz musician and his interests include studying and teaching t’ai chi.
+Peter is happily married with 3 grown sons and 6 grandchildren.
+He is an active jazz musician and his interests include studying and teaching t’ai chi.